apache/datafusion-comet/docs/README.md

   under the License.
 -->

-# DataFusion Comet Documentation
+# Apache DataFusion Comet Documentation

-This folder contains the source content of the [User Guide](./source/user-guide) and [Contributor Guide](./source/contributor-guide).
-These are both published to https://datafusion.apache.org/comet/ as part of the release process.
+This folder contains the source content for the Apache DataFusion Comet documentation site.
+This content is published to https://datafusion.apache.org/comet when any changes are merged into the main branch.

 ## Dependencies